subha-maker/OIBSIP/SUBHALAKSHMI_1/README.md

 ## Project Description

-This project involves doing an Exploratory Data Analysis (EDA) on a retail sales dataset and creating an interactive Power BI dashboard.
-The aim is to look at sales trends, customer behavior, and product performance in order to help make better business decisions.
+This project involves doing an exploratory data analysis on a retail sales dataset and creating an interactive Power BI dashboard.
+The main aim is to look into sales trends, understand how customers buy products, and check how different items are performing.By turning raw data into clear insights, the project helps in making smarter business decisions to improve strategies.

 ## Objectives